Air Fryer Chicken Tenders

 Instructions

-• Place the eggs, milk, and mustard in a medium-sized bowl.
-Whisk until well combined.
-Set it aside.
+• Make the egg mixture.
+Place the eggs, milk, and mustard in a medium bowl.
+Whisk until well combined, then set aside.

-• Place one of the chicken pieces in the flour and coat it on all sides.
-Then transfer it to the whisked egg mixture.
-Coat it completely.
+• Dredge the chicken strips.
+Place one of the chicken pieces in the flour and coat it on all sides.
+Then transfer it to the whisked egg mixture and coat it completely.
 Next, place it in the seasoned panko.
 Press it down so the panko sticks to the chicken.
 Do this on all sides.
 Continue with the rest of the chicken tenders.

 Notes